izhangzhihao/intellij-rainbow-brackets/README.md

 ```hue``` – Controls the hue of the generated color.
 You can pass a string representing a color name: ```red```, ```orange```, ```yellow```, ```green```, ```blue```, ```purple```, ```pink``` and ```monochrome``` are currently supported.
 If you pass a  hexidecimal color string such as ```#00FFFF```, color generator will extract its hue value and use that to generate colors.

 ```luminosity``` – Controls the luminosity of the generated color.
 You can specify a string containing ```bright```, ```light``` or ```dark```.

-### Want to config the number of colors?

-<kbd>Settings/Preferences</kbd> > <kbd>Other Settings</kbd> > <kbd>Rainbow Brackets</kbd> > `Number of colors`: 5 or more

-And you can use the color generator and config you number of colors at the same time.

-NOTE: For default and darcula color scheme(`Editor -> Color Scheme -> Rainbow Brackets -> Scheme`) the color number is 10, for the other scheme the number is 5, if your number is bigger than the number, you can config them in the config file.
-If the color is not exist, we will use color generator to generator it for you.

 ## Config file path